Getting tested for COVID-19

 - If you tested negative, you can come out of self-isolation and self-monitor for symptoms, unless you were notified by public health that you’re a close contact of a confirmed case of COVID-19, or you know you were in contact with someone in the past 14 days who was sick.
 In those cases, self-isolate for 14 days from when you were exposed to the person.
 If you develop symptoms, self-isolate and get re-tested.

 Peel Public Health has created a dashboard with information about COVID-19 cases in Peel.

 Interactive map of COVID-19 cases in Peel

 This map shows only where people with COVID-19 live in Peel.
 We know that people work and socialize outside of their neighbourhood.
 Therefore, these maps will not show where people were when they were exposed to COVID-19.
 It's because of this, areas with lower or higher amounts of cases do not always show the actual risk to the community.
-The map will be updated every 2 weeks.
+The map will be updated weekly.